FreeBSD hardening with Lynis

 Running Lynis

-Running Lynis can be as simple as using the -c parameter to perform a scan with all tests enabled (unless some are marked to be skipped).
-Adding the -Q will avoid waiting for user feedback after each section has been finished.
+Running Lynis can be as simple as using the audit command to perform a scan with all tests enabled.
+Any tests that are not relevant for FreeBSD will be skipped.

-Note: if you manually unpacked the tarball, use ./lynis -c -Q from the local directory instead.
+Note: if you manually unpacked the tarball, use ./lynis audit system from the local directory instead.

 Usually FreeBSD installations are already pretty well hardened out of the box, as the installation requires you to install additional software.
 Still, it’s worth to perform an extensive audit and check the outcome of the tests.
 These will be displayed at the bottom of the screen, together with a hardening index and pointers to log file and report file.